vitalif/vitastor/docs/config/osd.en.md

 - Type: boolean

-This option controls whether the Vitastor OSD uses RWF_ATOMIC write flag with atomic writes.
-This flag is only supported on Linux kernel since 6.11.
-Atomic writes are generally only safe to use with this flag because it tells the kernel to never fragment write requests and also to check the write against the actual atomic write capabilities of the device.
+This option controls whether Vitastor OSDs use RWF_ATOMIC write flag with atomic writes.
+This flag is supported since Linux 6.11 and adds some safety to atomic writes - the kernel guarantees to not fragment write requests with it and also to check them against the actual device atomic write capabilities.

-This option is enabled by default when atomic_write_size is set to a value larger than 4 KB.
-You can disable it if you're sure that your disks support atomic writes and you want to bypass the Linux atomic write checks.
+However, the option is disabled by default because the flag is currently UNUSABLE - Linux incorrectly requires writes with that flag to be of power-of-2 length and length-aligned.
+I.e., for example, 12 KB writes and not-8-KB aligned 8 KB writes are forbidden by the kernel, even though the NVMe specification allows them.

+For NVMe disks with `scheduler=none` writes aren't fragmented anyway so it's not a big deal.
+However, you can rebuild your kernel with [this patch](../../patches/linux-fix-atomic-write-checks.diff) and turn this option on.
+It will make your atomic writes a bit safer.